 Then import the KMZ file:

-Most data from the My Map will successfully convert to Google Earth, including pictures and tech descriptions.
+Most data from the My Map will successfully convert to Google Earth, including pictures and text descriptions.

 One caveat: According to Google, “Some custom icons and overlay images hosted on other websites won’t work.”
 The two maps in this post do not have custom icons, so their KMZ files import into Google Earth nicely.
 If the custom icon does not work in Google Earth, it will render like a red “X” similar to the one that appears for a wrong answer on Family Feud.
 Some custom icons do work though.
 The custom icons on this My Map of some San Francisco New Deal sites render correctly.
 That may be because the custom icons were created using image URLs.